ALL THINGS EGYPTIAN UROMASTYX

 For the health and wellness of long-term captive bred programs, it is suggested to keep adults by themselves with very short and monitored breeding introductions.
 An Egyptian Uromastyx jaw structure is very latent with muscles and strength.
 All it takes is for one bite to disable your Uromastyx.
 There has been documentation on males fighting and even taking off an arm during these fights due to their muscle mass and strong jaw structure.

 It is one thing to keep adults by themselves.
-But we also recommend keeping hatchlings by themselves also.
+But we also recommend keeping hatchlings by themselves.
 The hatchlings are also very strong, and it is not worth an animal losing a couple fingers or toes because they were kept together.
 They can cause tail damage if they bite each other's tails and can permanently damage the whorl structure.
+You will also observe black semi-circles on their stomach, chest and underside of their legs.
+These are all bite wounds.

 Once a whorl is damage, there is no real repair of it.